What You'll Learn

 - Docker Desktop installed (download here)

-- An API Stronghold account (sign up free)
+- An API Stronghold account (start your free trial)

 - Your API keys already added to API Stronghold with a deployment profile and user group configured (see Steps 1-5 in the main guide)